marmotwb/2.8.x/branches/2.8.x/wb/modules/show_menu2/README.en.txt

                     release 4.8, supply this flag to enable hidden pages to become visible when they are active.

+    SM2_XHTML_STRICT	From all links, created by [a] or [ac], the 'target' - attribute will be removed to preserve the XHTML-Compatibility

+	SM2_NO_TITLE	Supress the value of the 'title'-attributes on links which are created by [a] or [ac] formatted links.

     This parameter also has an extended mode where an associative array of options is supplied.
 See the EXTENDED OPTIONS section for details.
     Most users will NOT need to use this.